jhucsf/fall2019/notes/latedays.md

 title: "Late Days Policy"
 ---

 Over the course of the semester, you may use up to 5 late days for homework submissions.
-A late day is defined as the 24 hour period after a submission deadline.
-Note that there is a 5% grade overall deduction for each late day you use on a homework.
+A late day is defined as the 24 hour period after a submission deadline.  <strike>Note that there is a 5% grade overall deduction for each late day you use on a homework.</strike>

 Important restrictions: